4 x 4 Hire

 DOUBLE ISLAND POINT

 Double Island Point is a scenic headland offering mesmerising views along the beach and out to sea.
-The easiest way to visit Double Island Point is by four-wheel-drive vehicle along the beach.
+The easiest way to visit Double Island Point is by a four-wheel-drive vehicle along the beach.
+A gateway to so many adventure activities!

 If you like day walks it’s a full day hike from Rainbow Beach return.
 Follow the historic lighthouse telegraph line along the high coastal dunes, climb the steep track to the Double Island Point lighthouse to view abundant wildlife, walking back to Rainbow Beach along the shore line with views of the amazing coloured sands on return.Book Now